neuhausneuhaus/module-security-copy/README.md

 ```sql
 SELECT * FROM supercar WHERE cylinder = 'V6' AND 1=(SELECT TOP 1 cylinders FROM supercar);--';
 ```
 `TOP 1` will limit the results to one row.
-We are also onlly selecting one column "cylinders".
+We are also only selecting one column "cylinders".
 This is a single value (the string "V6") so it actually makes sense to try to compare it to the value 1!
 The following error message is displayed: `Conversion failed when converting the nvarchar value 'V6' to data type int.` It tried to convert "V6" to an integer and it actually showed us the value in the error message!
 Perhaps we can do something similar with a user's password.

 - [ ] Craft an inner query to obtain a random user's password
 - [ ] Exchange emails (that you used to register with this app) with another group and try to obtain one another's passwords.